What (And How) Do Data Entry Jobs Pay?

 However, the fact is that data entry jobs--whether from your home office or an outside office--generally pay very modest wages, so any organization that promises big salaries for data entry jobs is more than likely a data entry scam.

 Work-at-Home vs. Office Data Entry Job Salaries

 Like many work-at-home positions, data entry jobs from home are likely to pay less than data entry from an office.
-This is not simply because home-based workers are willing to earn less in order to work at home.
+It is not simply because home-based workers are willing to earn less to work at home.
 It is because data entry from home is almost always done by independent contractors, who are not subject to minimum wage laws.
 These jobs may be in competition with other global jobs from home or microlabor positions, which may in turn lower pay rates.

 Data Entry Pay Structures